AtlasCUMC/Pipeline-Differental-Expression-Genes-DGEs-/README.md

 # Pipeline-Differental-Expression-Genes-DGEs-

 We developed a pipeline for Differental Expression Genes (DGEs) based on DESeq (https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106).
 We developed a R script to do a automatic analysis based on DESeq R library.
-It need only a count file with no header for sample of your interest.
+It need only a count file with no header for samples of your interest.

 # Require R library